TV9

 FAQ’S

-The AQI in New Delhi reached 234, which indicates Severe air quality condition, mainly caused by the increase in pollutants like PM2.5 and PM10.
+The AQI in New Delhi reached 132, which indicates Poor air quality condition, mainly caused by the increase in pollutants like PM2.5 and PM10.

 Bad air has a severe negative impact on health, especially when pollutants like PM2.5, PM10, sulfur dioxide, nitrogen oxide, and ozone are present in the air.